210 people found this helpful

 - Fill the warm jars with jam and secure with the sterilised lids.

-This works well with screw-top and clip-top jars.
+- This works well with screw-top and clip-top jars.
 With clip-top jars it’s best to remove the rubber to make sure that part gets fully sterilised too.
+Whilst we’re on the topic of dishwashers, read our handy guide on, so you can have squeaky clean dishes.

 If your jar is tricky to open, add a bit of resistance by placing a strong piece of Plenty kitchen paper over the top of the lid – this should help it twist off more easily.